Last Updated on August 13, 2018 by Audrey Scott

 “I am Saint Nikolaus, but you are not supposed to see me,” she offered coyly while crafting little hand-made bundles of chocolates swaddled in thick red holiday napkins.

 She made her guest list, checked it twice and snuck off to quietly deposit bundles outside each of her guests’ rooms – all in the spirit of the German tradition of St. Nikolaus who visits children on the night of December 5th and “fills their boots” in a sort of pre-Christmas warm-up.

-The following morning, Susanne, a woman we met at breakfast at the Raskolnikoff cafe, spoke to us about St. Nikolaus while her five-year old son dug deep into his Nikolaus stocking which was still loaded with the previous night’s treats.
-We’ve spliced some segments from our discussion regarding the German Nikolaus (and Czech Mikuláš) Christmas traditions.
+The following morning, Susanne, a woman we met at breakfast at the Raskolnikoff cafe, spoke to us about St. Nikolaus while her five-year old son dug deep into his Nikolaus stocking which was still loaded with the previous night's treats.
 Perhaps most interesting is the end, where Susanne shares a candid view of the apparently universal challenges of modern day Christmas.

 Dresden's Advent Markets

 Dresden, like its Central European siblings nearby, seems to take Christmas and its markets quite seriously, making sure that just about every neighborhood has one.
 Its most famous, the Streizelmarkt in the Old Market Square, offers a wide variety of traditional Christmas market attractions in line with its 573 years of existence.